Lightnet/bevysandbox/README.md

 # Information:
   Note this is prototype build from Bevy Engine in Rust Language.

   It work in progress that subject to changes.
-Bevy Engine API subject to change and break.
+Bevy Engine API version will break and update to plugin take a while to match version build.

   The ideas base on godot for single small file to run scripts.
 To create sandbox base on block base on Minecraft game and other game mixed into as well.
 Network required more coding to handle ID object lists.

   * https://bevyengine.org/assets/